 - By lowering your income below the social security maximum thereby saving on FICA taxes.

 - By taking advantage of special tax rates available on dividend income.

 You will find numerous articles on the web advising you to reduce your social security tax by lowering your income substantially below the $132,900 maximum social security income.
 This advice makes no sense for an independent contractor physician.
 The IRS uses S-Corps as a red flag for audits.
 They will require you to justify your low income, and you will not win this one.
 Your employment contract is significant evidence that your entire salary is reasonable compensation.

 Some doctors will take a more reasonable route of reducing a smaller portion of their salary and distributing dividends.
 This technique also has a relatively low chance of success.
 If you do manage to convince the IRS this is a reasonable split between income and dividends, the taxes you save will be largely offset by the additional costs and time required to manage all of the necessary accounts, tax returns and fees/expenses needed to maintain this structure.
 Generally, not worth the effort.

 What about an LLC?

-Working as a sole proprietor is much more straightforward.
-Even tax filings are simpler.
+Working as a sole proprietor is straightforward; even tax filings are simple.
 You pay quarterly taxes, and it requires minimal effort on your part (or your CPA’s).